Shweta-dogra/Triweb-Learning/README.md

  # Javascript programs
  16 Aug 23: Done some basic programs on javascript.
 Implemented conditional operators and comparartors, image changer program, program to validate user name.

+ # Javascript is case sensitive and unicode
+ Variables: A js identifier must start with a letter, underscore or dollar sign.
+Sunsequent charachters can also be digits(0-9).
+ Variable hoisting, variable scope, global variable, function hoisting